M-A-N-I-K/M-A-N-I-K/README.md

    &nbsp;

-    ✦ 🔭 I'm a full-stack web developer with 4+ years of experience building dynamic and user-friendly web applications.
+    ✦ 🔭 **I'm a full-stack web developer with 4+ years of experience building dynamic and user-friendly web applications.**

-    ✦ 🌱 I’m always exploring new technologies, from frontend and backend development to dipping my toes into DevOps.
+    ✦ 🌱 **I’m always exploring new technologies, from frontend and backend development to dipping my toes into DevOps.**

-    ✦ 🎯 My goal is to create seamless, scalable, and secure solutions that make an impact.
+    ✦ 🎯 **My goal is to create seamless, scalable, and secure solutions that make an impact.**

-    ✦ 💬 When I’m not coding, you can find me editing videos, staying active, or diving into my favorite anime.
+    ✦ 💬 **When I’m not coding, you can find me editing videos, staying active, or diving into my favorite anime.**

-    ✦ 💻 Let’s chat about web development, security, DevOps, or anime—I'm always up for an interesting conversation!
+    ✦ 💻 **Let’s chat about web development, DevOps, or anime—I'm always up for an interesting conversation!**

   </p>
  </div>